A Practical Guide to PID Controller Implementation: The combined form PID controller

 \subsection{PID without integral action}

 In the absence of integral action (\lstinline{ki==0}), the positional form control signal is computed according to \line{upos}.
 The constant bias term \lstinline{u0} can be used to zero-offset the control signal to match the stationary operating point of consideration.
-The setpoint weighing with the weight parameters \lstinline{b} and \lstinline{c} are used for the proportional and derivative terms, respectively, as explained in \cref{sec:setpoint}.
+Setpoint weighting with weight parameter \lstinline{c} is used for the derivative term, but for the proportional term the weight is fixed to \lstinline{b} =1, as explained in \cref{sec:setpoint}.
 Feed-forward is enabled, and the control signal is saturated according to \cref{sec:code-ratelim}, but since there is no integral action, no integrator anti-windup is applied.
 Parameter and mode changes are not bumpless, as there is no integrator state that can be shifted to compensate for bumps.